Lucyjpjones/lj-fscr/README.md

 - **Programme Detail**
     - `crispy forms` used for elegant formatting.
     - A `carousel` has been used to display programme customer reviews.
+    - `Quantity selector` option to allow user to select a quantity.
+    - `add to bag` button to allow user to add the product to bag.
 - **Programme Admin**
     - `Forms` have been used to allow the admin user to add and edit programmes manually on the site.

 <ins>**Bag**</ins>

 - **Bag**
   - A fully functioning shopping bag allowing users to add both products and programmes they wish to buy
+  - `Quantity selector` with option to update or remove item from bag
+  - Clear `Secure Checkout` button to take user to checkout
+  - An `arrow` displayed at the bottom of the bag to easily direct the user back to the navigation options

 <ins>**Checkout**</ins>

 - **Checkout:**
-    The checkout page displays all the items the user has in their bag ready to purchase and personal, delivery and payment fields to fill out.
+    - A order summary displaying all the items the user has in their bag ready to purchase.
     - `crispy forms` used for elegant formatting.
     - `Forms` used to display personal, delivery and payment fields.
+    - Option for user to click 'Save this delivery information to my profile' to save details to their profile page.
     - `Stripe payments` used to manage site card transactions.

 - **Checkout Success**